jhnlynn/wasshub/NATS_README.md

 `process.on('SIGTERM', () => stan.close())`

 So these are watching for interrupt signals or terminate signals, these are signals that are sent to this process.

+### Some Issues with NATS Streaming Server
+1. Linstener can fail to process the even
+2. One listener might run faster than the other
+3. NATS might regard a client is still alive when it's dead
+4. We might receive the same even twice